-These classic adult sci-fi stories have a faithful fan following that is very critical about reboots and remakes since the original are so iconic.
+These classic adult sci-fi stories have a faithful fan following that is very critical of reboots and remakes since the original is so iconic.
 There is something about those films that captivate an audience from different generations.

 In this special edition of Grown-up Sci-Fi, we will start to look into some classic Sci-Fi that you may have probably not heard about yet.

 Metropolis is considered one of the great achievements of the silent era.
 What’s the film about?
 In the futuristic city of Metropolis, in which the city planners do not interact with the working class, Freder, the son of the city’s mastermind, discovers the grim truth of the working class and becomes determined to help the workers.
 He befriends and eventually falls in love with a working-class woman, Maria, but his relationship with her puts him in a difficult position with his father who is the city’s mastermind.

 It is a social-conscious picture, very relevant today, which shows a not-so-nice side of modern technology.
 The film was directed by Fritz Lang and was released in Germany in 1927.
 Now, the history of what happened to Metropolis after its release is very interesting.
 Lang’s version was cut by Paramount Studios for the U.S. release (and basically the rest of the world) and by Ufa in Germany.
 The cut footage was believed lost.
 Another interesting fact is that the famous H.G.
 Wells didn’t like the film.
 Not only him but the majority of U.S. critics panned the film.
 I’m thinking probably because they failed to see the big picture probably?
 Strangely other critics praised the visual and the ambitious production values.